kylemcdonald/ofxBlackmagic/readme.md

 This addon has been checked with OS X 10.8 on Mac Mini, openFrameworks 0.8.0 and an UltraStudio Mini Recorder with a single 1080p30 camera.

-This addon has been checked with a OS X 10.9 on a MacPro trash can with openFrameworks 0.8.3 and an UltraStudio 4k Thunderbolt 2 device.
+This addon has been checked with a OS X 10.9 on a MacPro trashcan with openFrameworks 0.8.3 and an UltraStudio 4k Thunderbolt 2 device.

 ## Installation